Backend Developer vs Frontend – differences and responsibilities

-On the basis of such a division, it is possible to construct a certain idea of what a specialist does and where is the limit of his duties.
+On the basis of such a division, it is possible to construct a certain idea of what a specialist does and where is the limit of the duties between backend developer vs frontend developer.
 However, this is obviously not all that defines the main problem.
 It is also important to understand what exactly each of these professionals does and what their responsibilities are.
-It is also worth mentioning what a backend and frontend developer should know.
+It is also worth mentioning what a backend developer vs frontend developer should know.

 Backend developer vs frontend – differences